Needle Lace Tutorial - Bookmark

 1-4 pieces of cotton cloth 12 x 5 inches (30x13 cm).
 Some lacemakers use 1 piece of cloth, but some use 3 or 4.

 Print the pattern on ordinary copy machine paper (colored paper for white or ecru lace thread, white for colored threads).
-I tried light card, but it was too hard to punch the sharp the sharp couching needle through the card.
+I tried light card, but it was too hard to punch the sharp couching needle through the card.
 This slowed down the couching process and was hard on my fingers.

 Sticky plastic film to cover pattern.
 The sticky plastic filem + ordinary weight paper pattern gives enough body to the pattern, protects the paper from tearing, but is still easy to pierce with the couching needle.